 31. Use Sunshine to Help Freshen Fabrics

-Sunlight has naturally freshening qualities and can help reduce stale smells in some fabrics.
-Older generations often aired rugs, bedding, and pillows outdoors when weather allowed.
-Fresh air and sunshine did part of the work for free.
+Sunshine has refreshing qualities and can remove some stale odors trapped in fabrics.
+Previous generations frequently aired rugs, bedding, and pillows outside when the weather permitted.
+The sun and fresh air did some of the work for them.

 32. Tackle Small Messes Immediately